Skip to content

 Terminal window

-# Run all tests (Vitest for client, bun:test for core)
+# Run all tests (Vitest for client, bun:test for server)

 bun test